azavea/pfb-network-connectivity/README.md

 3. Before starting the VM, ensure the ENV variable `PFB_SHARED_FOLDER_TYPE=virtualbox` is set.
 NFS is not supported on windows, so we need to ensure that Vagrant ignores our request for it.
 4. Do not use `vagrant reload`.
 In some cases it will create a new VM rather than autodetecting that the old one exists

+#### Notes for non-Windows users

+1. An NFS daemon must be running on the host machine.
+This should be enabled by default on MacOS.
+Linux computers may require the installation of an additional package such as nfs-kernel-server on Ubuntu.

 ### Setting up AWS credentials

 As noted above, ensure the AWS CLI is installed on your host machine.
 Once it is, you can configure your PFB account credentials by running: